sscarduzio/elasticsearch-readonlyrest-plugin/README.md

     # HTTP response body in case of forbidden request.
     # If this is null or omitted, the name of the first violated access control rule is returned (useful for debugging!)
     response_if_req_forbidden: Sorry, your request is forbidden

+	# Plain text authorisation key that allows client to bypass all ACL checking, enabling full access to elasticsearch
+	# It is only optional and dont have to be used
+	# If key will match with the one in request, all ACL checking is skipped and request is permited to execute
+	auth_key: some-sort-of-secret-long-access-key

     # Default policy is to forbid everything, let's define a whitelist
     access_control_rules: